Kerry Sinanan, President

 She is completing her monograph, Myths of Mastery: Traders, Planters and Colonial Agents 1750-1833 for The University of North Carolina Press.
 Her most recent article is with Studies in Eighteenth-Century Culture (2020), ‘The “Slave” as Artifact: the Case of Mary Prince’.
 She has received research fellowships from the Beinecke Library, the James Ford Bell Library and in 2017 she was a Visiting Scholar at the Yale Center for British Art where she began a project on representations of enslaved mothers.

-Jason Payton, Secretary / Treasurer
+Alexandra Milsom, Secretary / Treasurer

-Kelly Wisecup, Immediate Past President
+Cassander L. Smith, Immediate Past President

 Dr. Smith is an associate professor of English and associate dean for academic affairs in the Honors College at the University of Alabama, Tuscaloosa.
 Her teaching and research focus on representations of black Africans in early Atlantic literature, emphasizing the racial/cultural ideologies that helped shape English encounters with the early Americas and helped shape the literature produced about those encounters.